backdrop-contrib/file_library/README.md

 - Install this module using the
   [official Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules)

+Go to a file field setting (like admin/structure/types/manage/NODE_TYPE/fields/FIELDNAME), check the "Enable file picker" setting at the bottom and save.

 ## Issues

 Bugs and feature requests should be reported in the